快猫成版视频

 Upon completion of this course, students will be able to:

-- Demonstrate comprehension of texts through outlining and summarize a level 4 article that includes the title, author, reporting verb, and main ideas to convey approximate meaning without plagiarizing.
+4. Demonstrate comprehension of level 4 texts through outlining (with proper numbering, indentions, main ideas, details, while using only 1 鈥 5-word descriptors [no sentences] with similar ideas grouped together ) and through writing a summary that includes the title, author, reporting verb, and main ideas to convey approximate meaning without plagiarizing.
 (46, 47, 48, 49, 50, 51, 52, 53)

 Reading 5 (49 鈥 61 / B1+ 鈥 low B2)